Label Parts Of The Cell

 The Nucleus: The Cell's Control Center

 The nucleus houses the cell's DNA, the blueprint for all cellular activities.
-Its double membrane, the nuclear envelope, protects the DNA and regulates the passage of molecules in and out of the nucleus through nuclear pores.
+Here's the thing — its double membrane, the nuclear envelope, protects the DNA and regulates the passage of molecules in and out of the nucleus through nuclear pores.
 The nucleolus, a dense region within the nucleus, is the site of ribosome assembly.
 The DNA is organized into chromosomes, which condense during cell division.

 Mitochondria: The Powerhouses of the Cell